How Does A Prenup Agreement Affect A Mortgage?

-Experts recommend that before you get married, you and your spouse get a separate lawyer to help with the prenup at least 6 months prior to the wedding ceremony.
+Experts recommend that before you get married, you and your future spouse get a separate lawyer to help with the premarital agreement at least 6 months prior to the wedding ceremony.
 That way, a court will less likely question whether one of the parties entered into the agreement under duress or coercion in the future.
 It also gives both parties time to consider all aspects of the prenup.

 A lawyer who specializes in divorce or family law can ensure that you meet your state’s legal requirements for a prenuptial agreement.

 The following items can be included in the prenup: